The lizard brain: the myth lurking in every coaching conversation.

 Emotions are not pre-wired, we construct them

-From the perspective of neuroscience, the reptilian brain analogy completely falls apart when we consider our up-to-date understanding of the neurobiology of emotions and behaviour.
+From the neuroscience perspective, the reptilian brain analogy ultimately falls apart when we consider our up-to-date understanding of the neurobiology of emotions and behaviour.

 Instead, evidence points towards a theory of ‘constructed emotion’.

-This theory proposes that a set of emotions are not pre-programmed into our brains.
+This theory proposes that emotions are not pre-programmed into our brains.
 Instead, various ‘ingredients’ are processed by entire brain networks to ‘construct’ consciously experienced feelings in the moment.

 The ingredients of emotions

 - the physiological sensations we feel in our body